 True health starts in the gut.
 It’s estimated that up to 80% of our immune system is housed there, yet worryingly a large percentage of the population suffers from some kind of digestive issue, which can lead to more serious negative health issues and many of our modern day diseases.

 Autoimmune conditions such as IBS, Lupus, Celiac disease and Multiple Sclerosis, mental health disorders, poor immune function, type 2 Diabetes, skin conditions like acne, psoriasis, eczema and dermatitis, unexplained weight gain, acid reflux, constipation, diarrhoea and other digestive issues, even cancer and heart disease could all possibly have links to compromised gut health.

 It is believed an unbalanced bacterial environment in the gut is the main culprit, with most people suffering from a build up of bad bacteria.
 Antibiotics, exposure to chemicals in and on our food and the vast amounts of highly processed, synthetic foods in most people’s diets are all to blame.

 Probiotics are now one of the most popular supplements sold in health stores and with good reason.
 So many people are suffering and it is absolutely vital to improve the balance between good and bad bacteria for optimal health.

 We are not adverse to taking the odd supplement, but given the choice, we would rather it come in the form of real food where possible.
 Especially if it tastes delicious.

 We love this humble, yet powerful food and have given it a modern spin.
 With different flavours and superfood combinations.

 Go on, give it a try.

-But be warned, our ferments have been known to add flavour, improve energy, mood, skin, decrease weight, gas and bloating and generally put a spring in your step.
+But be warned, our ferments are addictive and have been kown to make you feel better and generally put a spring in your step.